mhndev/ap/README.md

 ```

+‫‪## RequestVerification‬‬
+after pay request is done bank will call your callback page with some parameters
+ and after that you should do a verify request to verify the sent pay request

 you can verify payment simply by :
 ```php
 $client->verify(12);
 ```
-which 12 is pay gate id (after pay request you have this number);
+which 12 is pay gate id (after pay request you have this number and its unique for each pay request);

+‫‪## RequestReversal‬‬
+after pay request is done and bank has sent you the success response you can do a reverse request which reverse the pay request process and it means.
+you cant do reverse request after verify request.
 and also you can reverse your payment :

 ```php
 $client->reverse(12);

 ```

-other available methods :
+which 12 is pay gate id (after pay request you have this number and its unique for each pay request);

+## ‫‪RequestReconciliation‬‬

+this request is for settlement of a verified pay request

 ```php
 $clinet->reconciliation(12)